AdobeDocs/workfront.en/help/workfront-basics/updating-work-items-and-viewing-updates/reply-to-updates.md

 ### Reply to an update from an email notification

-When you receive an email notification, you can quickly open the associated `Workfront` object and add a reply directly to the communication thread.
+When you receive an email notification, you can quickly open the associated Workfront object and add a reply directly to the communication thread.

 1. Click `Comment` on the email notification.

-   The Details page for the object opens in `Workfront`.
+   The Details page for the object opens in Workfront.

 1. Go to the update to which you want to add a reply.